Are you concerned about your privacy and what the government knows about you?

 These are generally referred to as NFA or “Class 3” weapons.
 The special class of FFL Dealers authorized to handle them have a “Class 3” Federal Firearms License.
 Many of these NFA items may be legally owned by residents of South Carolina – but the item and the owner must have a Federal registration with the BATF, a fee of $200 paid, and then a special tax stamp will be issued for the specific item.
 When one of the NFA items is carried or used, the special tax stamp must be present with the item.
 Most firearms are not subject to the NFA and include handguns, rifles, and shotguns that do not have a fully automatic firing capability and are a minimum length.
 RT2BR Arms is not and does not plan to become a Class 3 FFL Dealer.

 How are firearms transfers done?

-The FFL dealer lists the method used to verify the buyer’s eligibility and identifies the firearm(s) involved in the transaction in Sections B and D. Typically, eligibility is instantly verified by a check with the National Instant Criminal Records Background Check System (NICS). managed by the FBI.
+The FFL dealer lists the method used to verify the buyer's eligibility in Section C Typically, eligibility is instantly verified by a check with the National Instant Criminal Records Background Check System (NICS). managed by the FBI.
 If the transferee has a South Carolina Concealed Weapons permit (CWP), the NICS check is not required and the CWP information is recorded instead.

 The record of a satisfactory NICS check is NOT retained by the FBI NICS system and must be destroyed by the next operational day.
 The NICS is concerned only with the eligibility of the individual to receive firearms, and no information on the firearm is provided to NICS.